wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemosPrepExpertLevel.md

 #### TLDR;

+This will deploy servers in the London region by default.

 You need

 1. The public key of your linux laptop
 2. The IP address of your laptop
 3. The username and email address of your Linode account
 4. A full access PAT (Personal Access Token) for your Linode Account
-5. Full access Access Key and Secret Key for your Object Storage
+5. Full Access Key and Secret Key for your Object Storage (for the london region)
 6. A Domain name with a DNS provider with its name servers set to: NS1.LINODE.COM  NS2.LINODE.COM  NS3.LINODE.COM  NS4.LINODE.COM  NS5.LINODE.COM
 7. A VPC (adt-vpc) with subnet range 10.0.1.0/24 for the region you are deploying to
 8. A firewall (adt-build-machine) for your build machine (blocking all access except to port 1035 from the IP address gathered in step 2 above)